How to Microdose Marijuana

 What Is Microdosing?

-How Much Marijuana Should You Use?
+How Much Marijuana Should You Use to Microdose?

 The amount of medical marijuana used when microdosing will vary from person to person.
 Depending on a user’s tolerance, condition, and individual physiology, what may work well for them may be ineffective for another or produce unwanted effects.